mlepinski/Data-Structures/Assignment 10/README.md

 **Part C:**

 Initially, the IntScapegoat class is identical to the IntSearchTree class.
 Now you will add the code to keep it balanced.
-(This will involve changing the
+(This will involve changing the insert method.)

 After you do an insert, walk up the tree (from the leaf that you just inserted) and see if you can find a scapegoat.
 (A node whose sub-tree is too tall given the number of nodes that it contains).